The-Sequencing-Center/GenomeSuite-Docs/docs/analyzer-getting-started.md

 You will now create an AWS S3 bucket that will contain all of your Nanopore POD5 sample files.

-To create an S3 bucket in your AWS account:

 1. From the [AWS Management Console](https://aws.amazon.com/console/), type **S3** into the search bar at the top and select **S3** from the drop-down list.
 This takes you to the Amazon S3 dashboard.

 1. On the S3 dashboard, click the **Create bucket** button.